A Tutorial Introduction to Gleam -- Part 2

 The math to determine whether or not we are dealing with a multiple of the

-or leave it whatever it was before (True
+to False or leave it whatever it was before (True or False depending if

 it was a multiple of an earlier prime).